 The Medical College of Wisconsin, Milwaukee was the first Emergency Ultrasound Fellowship training site.
 In the early 1990s, James Mateer MD trained the first three fellows in what is now termed Clinical Utrasound: Beth Thomas, MD, Verena Valley, MD, and Mary Beth Phelan, MD.
 The number of clinical ultrasound fellowship programs exponentially grew to over 100 sites across North America.

 The Society for Clinical Ultrasound Fellowships (SCUF) started as EUSFellowships in 2008.
 The intention: To support the transparency and quality in fellowships in emergency medicine focusing on clinician performed ultrasound.
 The organization sought to provide coordination and structure and allow applicants have an opportunity to directly compare program offerings using information posted by each fellowship.
 Until 2017, EUSFellowships.com provided a standardized electronic application for Emergency Ultrasound Fellowships.

-As a non-profit organization we balance the needs of the fellowship community including fellowship programs, fellows and applicants.
-Our mission is to grow the Clinician Performed Ultrasound community, support collaboration and foster advanced training through one and two year fellowships.
+As a non-profit organization SCUF balances the needs of the fellowship community including fellowship programs, fellows and applicants.
+The mission: To grow the Clinician Performed Ultrasound community, to support collaboration and to foster advanced training through one and two year fellowships.